platformsh/platformsh-docs/src/configuration/services/elasticsearch.md

 | mapper-size           | Size mapper plugin, enables the `_size` meta field                                        | *   | *   | *   | *   |
 | repository-s3         | Support for using S3 as a repository for Snapshot/Restore                                 |     | *   | *   | *   |

-analysis-nori
-The Korean (nori) Analysis plugin Integrates Lucene nori analysis module into Elasticsearch

-mapper-annotated-text
-The Mapper Annotated_text plugin Adds support for text fields with markup used to inject annotation tokens into the index.

 ## Upgrading

 The Elasticsearch data format sometimes changes between versions in incompatible ways.
 Elasticsearch does not include a data upgrade mechanism as it is expected that all indexes can be regenerated from stable data if needed.
 To upgrade (or downgrade) Elasticsearch you will need to use a new service from scratch.